opentripplanner/developer-days/index.md

 The main participants are developers who are already familiar with OTP's internals.

-Product owners from Entur, Skanetrafiken and HSL will also organise separate sessions in the same space.
+Product owners from active participants and users of OTP are welcome.

 ## Registration

-If you want to join, please fill in the [registration form](https://tinyurl.com/4kxz9unv).
+If you want to join the DEV week, please complete the [registration form](https://tinyurl.com/4kxz9unv).

+If you want to join the PO days, please complete the [registration form](https://tinyurl.com/5empddmj).

 ## Schedule

-The preliminary schedule available as a [Kanban board](https://kanban.adminforge.de/b/xJqXAF2BpdwjpcSCz/otp-developer-days-2024-berlin).
+The preliminary DEV schedule is available as a [Kanban board](https://kanban.adminforge.de/b/xJqXAF2BpdwjpcSCz/otp-developer-days-2024-berlin).

+### The preliminary PO schedule
+Tuesday 8.10:

+1200-1400: Lunch, Round the table, Roadmap Overview

+1400-1700: Principles & way of work - first session

+1715 - 1815: Principles  & way of work  - alignment with US/remote participants

+Wednesday 9.10:

+0900-0915: Summary day 1 (normalt trenger man ikke mye tid på dette)

+0915-1145: Principles & way of work  - last session

+1300-1500: Gouvernance, Funding and Management role

 ## Social events

-Social events like dinners and excursions will also be part of the programme.
+Social events like dinners and excursions will also be part of the program.

 ## Partners